I Suffered A Pregnancy Loss At 8 Weeks. Here's What No One Talks About

 It’s now been nine months since that first appointment.
 I have mostly good days, though the first few months were very hard.

-At one of my follow-up appointments, my doctor told me that that week he had already had five patients with miscarriages, and it was only Tuesday.
-Every person probably knows at least one person who has had a miscarriage — yet they probably have no idea.
+At one of my follow-up appointments, my doctor told me that that week he had already had five patients with pregnancy loss, and it was only Tuesday.
+Every person probably knows at least one person who experienced this type of loss without knowing.

 We shouldn't have to hide our sadness.
-Miscarriage needs to be treated like any other tragedy, so women can turn to any of their friends for support, not just the ones who have gone through it too.
+Pregnancy loss needs to be treated like any other tragedy, so women can turn to any of their friends for support, not just the ones who have gone through it too.

 I’m now sharing my story not because I want sympathy but because I want other women to know they are not alone.
 I know that one story isn’t going to change society’s views.
 But I like to think that it will be a start.